 - Meningococcal Meningitis Vaccination Response

 Students must complete all immunization requirements prior to coming to LIM College's campus.
-The forms must be submitted directly to the Office of Counseling & Accessibility Services no later than one week prior to the date you register for classes.
+The forms must be submitted directly to the Office of Counseling & Accessibility Services no later than one week prior to the first day of classes.

 Students may mail the completed forms to the Office of Counseling & Accessibility Services, hand-deliver the forms to the office or may fax the forms to 212-750-3466.
 Students should retain a copy of all documents submitted to the Office of Counseling & Accessibility Services.